Limnic eruption: Degassing

-Efforts are underway to develop a solution for removing the gas from these lakes and to prevent a build-up which could lead to another catastrophe.
+Efforts are underway to develop a solution for removing the gas from these lakes and to prevent a build-up which could lead to another disaster.
 A team led by French scientist Michel Halbwachs began experimenting at Lake Monoun and Lake Nyos in 1990 using siphons to degas the waters of these lakes in a controlled manner.
 The team positioned a pipe vertically in the lake with its upper end above the water surface.
 Water saturated with CO_{2} enters the bottom of the pipe and rises to the top.
 The lower pressure at the surface allows the gas to come out of solution.
 Only a small amount of water must be mechanically pumped initially through the pipe to start the flow.
 As saturated water rises, the CO_{2} comes out of solution and forms bubbles.
 The natural buoyancy of the bubbles draws the water up the pipe at high velocity resulting in a fountain at the surface.
 The degassifying water acts like a pump, drawing more water into the bottom of the pipe, and creating a self-sustaining flow.
 This is the same process which leads to a natural eruption, but in this case it is controlled by the size of the pipe.

 Each pipe has a limited pumping capacity and several would be required for both Lake Monoun and Lake Nyos to degas a significant fraction of the deep lake water and render the lakes safe.
 The deep lake waters are slightly acidic due to the dissolved CO_{2} which causes corrosion to the pipes and electronics, necessitating ongoing maintenance.
 There is some concern that CO_{2} from the pipes could settle on the surface of the lake forming a thin layer of unbreathable air and thus potentially causing problems for wildlife.

 In January 2001, a single pipe was installed by the French-Cameroonian team on Lake Nyos, and two more pipes were installed in 2011 with funding support from the United Nations Development Programme.
 A pipe was installed at Lake Monoun in 2003 and two more were added in 2006.
 These three pipes are thought to be sufficient to prevent an increase in CO_{2} levels, removing approximately the same amount of gas that naturally enters at the lake bed.
 In January 2003, an 18-month project was approved to fully degas Lake Monoun, and the lake has since been rendered safe.

 There is some evidence that Lake Michigan in the United States spontaneously degasses on a much smaller scale each fall.